stinoga/Git-Deploys-with-Dropbox-and-Git-Hooks/README.md

 cd [wordpress root directory]
 git init
 ```
-2. Add wordpress files to .gitignore file in root directory.
+2. Add any files you want to ignore to the .gitignore file in root directory.
 These will be the files we'll keep from deploying later.
+You'll want to do an inventory of any files you have locally and don't want to go live.
 3. Make a repo folder in Dropbox to hold your multitude of kick ass git repos.
 Then create your repo and initialize it.
 ```
 cd ~/Dropbox